About the Start Walking Now Program:

 National Walking Day:

-will be celebrated on April 4, 2012, with similar dates in upcoming years.
+National Walking Day will be celebrated on the first Wednesday of April each year.
 Companies can sign up and promote healthy living by getting their employees out for a 30 minute walk.

-This program began as the Start! program in 2008, with a bug-ridden Facebook application, which has been removed as of 2012.
+This program began as the Start! program in 2008.

 I love maps, so I enjoyed the opportunity to draw my walking route on the map and have it measure the distance for me.
 However, even though you enter your weight, it doesn't give you an estimated calorie count for your walk.